Boost Your Cross-Platform Data and Engagement Strategy with Braze Connected TV Support

 The Connected TV Engagement Data You Could Be Tracking with Braze (and How to Act on It)

-Thanks to our open source beta for Roku support— launched in 2019 within the Braze platform—our clients have the option to tap into Roku as a data enrichment source to:
+Thanks to our open source beta for Roku support— launched in 2019 within the Braze platform—our customers have the option to tap into Roku as a data enrichment source to:

 - Ingest data directly from Roku devices